trynthink/scout/docs/tutorials.rst

 When comparing the uncompeted or competed results in plots like those shown in :numref:`tech-potential-energy-plot-example` and :numref:`max-adopt-potential-energy-plot-example`, a difference between the baseline (dark) and efficient (light) cases indicates a potential reduction in the metric of interest plotted.
 In the absence of competition, the efficient case for both ECMs in :numref:`tech-potential-energy-plot-example` show the immediate realization of the entire savings potential, which is characteristic of the technical potential scenario.

 While for many categories, the uncompeted baseline will decline into the future as technology improvements and new standards improve the efficiency of the building and equipment stock, there may be cases where the baseline increases over time.
 In general, this trend arises due to increases in the size of the stock, increases in home square footage (for residential ECMs), or increases in the capacity or size of the equipment (e.g., increases in the interior volume of refrigerators) that outpace improvements in the performance of the applicable equipment or building envelope component.
-This type of trend in the baseline appears in :numref:`tech-potential-energy-plot-example` for the ENERGY STAR Refrigerator ECM.
+This type of trend in the baseline appears in :numref:`tech-potential-energy-plot-example` for the ENERGY STAR refrigerator ECM.
 Results for some ECMs show large variations in the baseline for years prior to the current year.
 These variations are an artifact of the configuration of the National Energy Modeling System (NEMS), which is used to generate the AEO__ projections.

 .. __: http://www.eia.gov/forecasts/aeo/